Key takeaways

 The bottom line

 With so many benefits and perks, business credit cards can be just what you need to manage your costs while making your work life easier and more profitable.
-Whatever your business is — from a casual, part-time gig to a full-time freelance profession — the right business credit card will help you stay on track and get ahead.
+Whether your business is a casual, part-time gig or a full-time freelance profession, choosing the right business credit card will help you stay on track and get ahead.

 Read the full article here